UMNWildcats/regents/dashboards.md

 ### COVID-19 tests

-If the Morris campus collects COVID data from the country for students, factuly, and staff to make health decisions, they do not report it or explain why.
+If the Morris campus collects COVID data from the country for students, faculty, and staff to make health decisions, they do not report it or explain why.

 ### Quarantine and Isolation Housing Space